 Examination content refers to CPA Examination questions – multiple-choice, written communication and task-based simulations* – reflecting the subject matter eligible to be tested.
 According to the Board of Examiners (BOE) policy, Content and Skill Specification Outlines (CSOs/SSOs) document the content that is covered in all four sections of the Examination.

-*Task based simulations are case studies that allow candidates to demonstrate their knowledge and skills by generating responses to questions rather than simply selecting an answer.
-Task based simulations typically require candidates to use spreadsheets and/or research authoritative literature provided in the Exam.
+*Task-based simulations are case studies that allow candidates to demonstrate their knowledge and skills by generating responses to questions rather than simply selecting an answer.
+They typically require candidates to use spreadsheets and/or research authoritative literature provided in the Exam.

 Examination content development is a major effort at the AICPA, involving hundreds of CPA volunteers who spend thousands of hours every year on the development of new examination questions.
 A constant flow of new questions is necessary to maintain the vitality and credibility of the CPA Examination.